12. Contact Us

 By using Classwork Zoom, you are saying it’s okay for us to collect, use, and (as allowed and/or legally required) share the information that you share with us.
 Any types of situations in which your information might be shared will be described here.

 If you don’t want to provide the information that we’re collecting, you shouldn’t use Classwork Zoom.
-Or if you provided it and now want to take it back, you can easily cancel your account and delete all of your information (except userid and payment records) on the Profile page.
+Or if you provided it and now want to take it back, you can easily cancel your account and delete all of your information (except userid and payment records) on the My Account page.

 I will keep payment records for a matter of years for tax reasons, and a record of the userid is necessary to determine who is actually a new user so I can offer them a trial period.